opensearch-project/opensearch-plugins/TESTING.md

 See [anomaly-detection#158](https://github.com/opensearch-project/anomaly-detection/pull/158) and [anomaly-detection#185](https://github.com/opensearch-project/anomaly-detection/pull/185) for more information.

 Each plugin can test various functionalities in their bwc tests and add more scenarios if needed.

+#### BWC tests on distribution bundle level

+The BWC tests running on distribution level are using the same framework from OpenSearch.
+The test cluster is spin up with the `latest` distribution bundle of provided version exclusively when the project is initialized with property `-PcustomDistributionDownloadType=bundle`.

+The distribution bundle will be obtained with this format URL: `https://ci.opensearch.org/ci/dbc/distribution-build-opensearch/1.3.2/latest/linux/x64/tar/dist/opensearch/opensearch-1.3.2-linux-x64.tar.gz`
+This URL pattern starts to be supported as far as `v1.3.2` so The distribution bundle set up in the test cluster can be all versions after version `v1.3.2`.

+On CI level for plugins, security certificates need to be manually imported when spinning up the test cluster as security plugin is included in the distribution bundle.
+When upgrading the version within the test cluster, `nextNodeToNextVersion` is used for a single node upgrade and `goToNextVersion` is for a full restart upgrade.

+See [anomaly-detection#766](https://github.com/opensearch-project/anomaly-detection/pull/766) or [observability#1366](https://github.com/opensearch-project/observability/pull/1366) for more information.

 #### Hooking the BWC tests to CI